bassamelobeid/flutter-deriv-api/docs/docs/kpis/index.md

     - Current status: In progress
     - Challenges: proper testing for correctness against production data
 - Offerings service to support contract routing and validation
-    - Current status: In progress
+    - Current status: In testing
-    - Blocking on: chronicle reader
 - Pricer configuration import to tune pricers as done in legacy perl
     - Current status: In progress
     - Needs: conversion to an importable Go module